EDM115/unzip-bot/README.md

 - [ ] Add a `/dbdive` that returns an url where we can visualize the db online
 - [ ] Add status of extraction in logs (uploaded, started, extracted, failed (+ error), what is the password, …)
 - [ ] Add more things to `/stats` like average speed, …
-- [ ] Add cancel process button and an emergency `/redbutton` one
+- [ ] Add cancel process button for downloads and an emergency `/redbutton` one
 - [ ] Add an emergency `/restart` command that can be run **even** if the bot hanged up
 - [ ] Add permathumb support `/addthumb` `/delthumb`
 - [ ] Auto use `/clean` when a task failed
 - [ ] Keep the archives 5 hours in server just in case someone resend the same (no download twice)

 ## Properties 👋
-- [x] Can run only one extract/user at a time
+- [x] Can run only one extract per user at a time
 - [x] Download speed : 2-12 Mb/s, can be even more if you're lucky
 - [x] Upload speed : 5-20 Mb/s, unexpectedly
 - [x] Fast to answer and process tasks